UV and Sunglasses

-Many people are cheered by a bright, sunny day, but the effect of all that sunlight on the eyes is a less sunny proposition.
-UV and glare can create a variety of issues, from dangerous "snowblindness" to irreversible disorders that threaten your eyesight.
-Visit our Sunglass Cove at either of our locations to find a wide selection of designer solutions to these problems.
-With brand names such as Maui Jim, Oakley, Coach, RayBan, Zeal and many others, there is something for everyone.
+Visit our Sunglass Cove at any of our locations to find a wide selection of designer solutions to these problems.
+With brand names such as RayBan, Maui Jim, Oakley, Tiffany and Co., Zeal, Michael Kors, Nike, Under Armor, and many others, there is something for everyone!

 What are UV rays?
 UV stands for ultraviolet, a band of spectrum invisible to the eye.
 Ultraviolet light consists of UVA, UVB, and UVC rays.
-UVC rays are stopped in Earth's atmosphere before they reach the eye, but UVA and UVB can both reach the eye and potentially damage it.
+UVC rays are stopped in Earth's atmosphere before they reach the eye, but UVA and UVB can both reach the eye and long term exposure leads to damage.

 How does UV affect unprotected eyes?
 UV rays can cause proteins inside the lens to become opaque or cloudy, a condition known as cataracts.
-Cataracts can make interfere with night vision, reduce your ability to see colors, and make reading difficult; they cannot be reversed, only removed.
 UV exposure can also cause retinal damage, changes in the eye tissues, and a temporary but irritating "sunburn" of the cornea called photokeratitis.

 How do I know my glasses will protect my eyes?
 Choose glasses that claim to block at least 99 percent of UV rays -- UVA as well as UVB.
 Look for label reading "UV 400," since this designation means that the glasses block UV rays as small as 400 nanometers, providing 100 percent eye protection.
 Of course you need to protect your eyes from the glare caused by the visible spectrum as well.
 To accomplish this, select products that block 75 to 90 percent of visible light.